Netzkraft Movement

 About us

 Our vision is an Africa where every child has equal access to education, as we believe education is the key to overcoming poverty.
-We have worked with primary and nursery schools in Uganda, Zambia & South Sudan since 2005 – some of the poorest countries in the world – to allow every child to fulfil their potential.
+Since 2005, we have worked with primary and nursery schools in Uganda, Zambia & South Sudan to allow every child to fulfil their potential.

 Our mission is to transform schools in Africa into effective and thriving teaching and learning environments – schools in which skilled and motivated teachers are supported by the parents and community in providing quality education to pre-primary and primary school children.